Refine the king

 One area that PMI need to look at is the warmup time.
 Most devices reach optimal temperature in about 20 seconds, and the IQOS 3 DUO is no exception, but my review of the Lambda CC suggests that improvements can be made here.

-As with most other heat-not-burn devices out there, the ‘session time’ is either 14 puffs or 6 minutes – whichever is reached first.
+As with most other heated tobacco devices out there, the ‘session time’ is either 14 puffs or 6 minutes – whichever is reached first.
 The IQOS 3 DUO vibrates (as does the IQOS 3, IQOS 3 Multi and the IQOS 2.4 Plus) when there is 30 seconds or two puffs remaining.

 It seems that PMI are taking a leaf out of the Apple playbook with subtle, and near-invisible, innovations to their flagship product.
 Yes, there are some good, worthwhile changes – improved pocket charger battery life, faster holder recharge, the ability to use the holder twice consecutively from a single charge, to name the key improvements.
 However, these improvements could easily have been folded into the existing IQOS 3 product line and not introduce a new product line.
 Still, it is the decision of PMI and not mine.